JoeyStanley/real/_posts/2019-11-04-animating_mergers.md

 <img src="/images/plots/merger_animations/approximation.gif" width="100%"/>

-After several additional cases of this merger had been documented, <span class="sidenote-wide">Labov, William.
+After several additional cases of this merger had been documented, <span class="sidenote">Labov, William.
 1994. <i>Principles of Linguistic Change.
 Vol. 1: Internal Features.</i> Language in Society.
 Oxford: Wiley-Blackwell.</span>Labov (1994:321) further clarifies, saying that the final vowel can end up somewhere between the two historic vowel classes.
 In other cases, like what I've illustrated above, one vowel stays put while the other vowel shifts to join it.
 In either case, the overall distribution of the final vowel is approximately the same size as one the original ones, leaving a gap in the F1-F2 space.

 ## Merger by Transfer